-When your child has autism it can make things very difficult when they change schools or go up a grade, due to the change in teachers.
-In my situation, my son is in the day program at his elementary school which is a special needs classroom with all different grade levels within.
+When your child has autism, changing schools or advancing to the next grade can be challenging because of the change in teachers.
+In my situation, my son is in the day program at his elementary school, which has a special needs classroom with multiple grade levels together.

-The classroom has a main teacher and multiple aids.
-When it comes to the main teacher, its the hardest to find one that you feel really gets your child.
+His classroom has a main teacher and several aides.
+When it comes to the main teacher, it's hard to find one who you feel really "gets" your child.
 There is a certain level of understanding and patience that every special needs child requires.
-Those levels are different for each child and a teacher that can fluctuate her teaching is a keeper!
+Those levels are different for each child, and a teacher who can adjust her teaching to match each child's needs is a keeper!

 I found that in my son's teacher.
-She obtained the perfect levels of stern yet lenient, and she stuck to her guns; which is a good thing when your child will try getting away with whatever whenever he can.
-She made each child feel as though they could harness their individuality and use it to help succeed in whatever the task may have been.
+She obtained the perfect level of stern yet lenient, and she stuck to her guns—which is a good thing when your child will try getting away with whatever whenever he can.
+She made each child feel as though they could harness their individuality and use it to succeed in whatever task they set before themselves.

 Reef and his Teacher